edenspiekermann/themer/README.md

 * Index page pagination (including tag, search, and day pages)
 * Localizations (English only for now)

 ...and much more will come as it happens.
-Ev

 ## Quick setup

-Install Symfony's YAML library:

-    $ [sudo] pear install pear.symfony-project.com/YAML

 Create an index.php that looks like this in your project directory: